Had to wonder if the U.S. largest trading partner and leading source of foreign oil would get mentioned in a presidential debate.

 There was one non-mention of Canada that needs to be addressed: From McCain:

 U.S.-Canadian relations haven't been smooth in these last 8 years.
-New leadership on the U.S. side will help, but whomever moves into the White House needs to acknowledge Canada's special role in the continent -- more than just the oil.
+New leadership on the U.S. side will help, but whoever moves into the White House needs to acknowledge Canada's special role in the continent — more than just the oil.